Study Bird

 About Study Bird

-Study Bird takes the most addictive arcade loop of the last decade and points it at your notes.
-You tap to flap, you avoid pipes, and quiz questions generated from your uploaded study material appear on screen as you fly.
-The mechanic is brutally simple, which is precisely why it works — your hands stay busy on the rhythm of the game while your brain handles the cognitive work of recall.
+Study Bird points a familiar arcade loop at your notes.
+You tap to flap, you avoid pipes, and quiz questions from your uploaded material show up on screen as you fly.
+The mechanic is simple on purpose.
+Your hands stay busy on the rhythm of the game while your brain does the recall work.

-What makes Study Bird different from regular flashcard apps is the flow state.
-Most students intend to review for 30 minutes and quit after 8 because their attention drifts.
-Study Bird's micro-feedback loop — every tap matters, every collision is your fault, the next run is one second away — keeps you in the chair.
+The difference from a plain flashcard app is the flow.
+A lot of students mean to review for 30 minutes and quit after 8 because their attention drifts.
+Study Bird's loop keeps you in the chair: every tap matters, every crash is your fault, and the next run is a second away.
 The session feels short even when it isn't.

 Wrong answers don't kick you out.
-If you crash, answering one final question correctly earns you a second chance to continue the run, which means the loss of HP becomes a forced re-engagement with material you got wrong instead of a punishment.
-Right answers reward you the same way the base game does: another point, another pipe, another reason to keep playing.
+If you crash, getting one last question right buys you a second chance to keep going.
+So losing HP becomes another shot at material you missed rather than a dead end.
+Right answers reward you the way the base game does: another point, another pipe, another reason to keep playing.

-The game is at its best with short-answer material — vocab, definitions, dates, formulas, names.
-The split-second timing pressure works against long, multi-clause questions, so dense conceptual material is better suited to Boss Battle or Flashcards.
-For drilling, though, Study Bird is the title most students keep open in a background tab.
+The game is best with short-answer material like vocab, definitions, dates, formulas, and names.
+Split-second timing fights long multi-clause questions, so dense conceptual material is better suited to Boss Battle or Flashcards.
+For drilling, though, Study Bird is the one students tend to leave open in a background tab.

 Who Study Bird Is For

-Students who bounce off traditional study tools, anyone with short attention spans, vocabulary or terminology drills.
+Students who bounce off traditional study tools, anyone with a short attention span, and vocabulary or terminology drills.

 Best Subjects to Study With Study Bird